nikolai4D/nikdev_app_example/README.md

  - app.js is the top level router.
 Request received by the server are matched with its routes.
 It may send the orginal html file or call the api subrouter.
  - .env holds confidential data.
 Should never be committed or sent to the client.
  - index.html the basic html code that will be initially be sent to the client.
 It needs to be at the root of the project for vite.js to bundle it.
  - vite.config.js configuration for vite, the bundler tool.
-It needs to be at the root of the project for vite.js to cinsider it.
+It needs to be at the root of the project for vite.js to consider it.